 Authentication pages for our app

-Now that we have a basic understanding of how JWT works, let’s create our authentication pages.
+Now that we understand how JWT works let’s create our authentication pages.

 The signup page HTML markup is pretty straightforward.
-It’s simply a form with an email and password input, and a submit button.
+It’s simply a form with an email, password input, and a submit button.

-What we are doing here is validating the data we get from the form, create a new user, return a validation error in case there's an error, and finally redirecting to the login page if everything is successful.
+What we are doing here is validating the data we get from the form, creating a new user, returning a validation error in case there's an error, and finally, redirecting to the login page if everything is successful.

 The code for creating a user can be found here.